Last updated on February 28, 2023

 The story of Assassin’s Creed focuses on the centuries-long conflict between the Assassin Brotherhood and the Knights’ Templar.
 It’s a struggle between free will and control, a theme that should resonate with Magic players.

-The first games follow Desmond Miles, a descendent of assassins living in current times who relives genetic memories through a machine called the Animus.
+The first games follow Desmond Miles, a descendent of assassins living in current times who relives genetic memories through a machine called The Animus.
 His journey through his ancestors’ memories allows him to locate Pieces of Eden, ancient technologies that are considered magic (mostly because the knowledge of their inner workings is lost to time).

 Set Mechanics